 The main feature will be the ability to double-dip on points:

-- You could earn ALL points on Accor Asia-Pacific hotel stays, plus bonus Qantas points as well
+- You could earn ALL points on Accor Asia-Pacific hotel stays, plus bonus Qantas Points

 Remember that ALL points, including those earned on Qantas flights, can be transferred to more than 30 other airline frequent flyer programs.
 You could send it back to Qantas to top-up your account, or even to Velocity Frequent Flyer (how’s that for irony!)